surya-soujanya/Coursera_Capstone/README.md

 #### IBM-Coursera Data Science Project Code.ipynb
 This file contains the code used for the project with appropriate descriptions.

-#### IBM-Coursera Data Science Project Report.ipynb
-This file is the report of the project in a jupyter notebook.

 #### IBM-Coursera_Data_Science_Project_Report.pdf
 This file is the report of the project in a pdf.